 There are a few reasons why to use anchor links.
 The first reason is to make the navigation for your readers easier.

 Think about it in today’s world.
 Our attention is minimal, and we lose focus quickly.
 Your website visitors will only stay for a brief moment before leaving and moving on to their following webpage.

 If a visitor entered one of your longest posts, he may leave immediately because he couldn’t find the relevant information that he was looking for.
 That quick turnaround will sky-jump your bounce rate and impact your SEO.

 With anchor links like the table of content at the beginning of the post, the visitor can go through the links and jump to the relevant section.

 Anchor links can also help you with SEO.
 How so?
 When your blog posts contain anchor links, Google and other search engines will rank you over your competitors that don’t have them.
-Besides, it will also display your anchor links in the search results.
+Moreover, it will also display your anchor links in the search results.

-Let’s take the search query ‘What is Paleo diet’ for example.
+For example, let’s take the search query ‘What is Paleo diet.’
 When searching for it on Google, the first few results will contain anchor links to those specific sections in the article.
-Google prioritizes the websites with the anchor links over the websites without it.
+Google prioritizes the websites with anchor links over the websites that don’t have them.

 How to Create Anchor Links